JSC-electronics/android-phone-field/README.md

 ```

 ## Motivation

-*Note: This is fork of an original library by lamudi-gmbg, which was unmaintained.
-We made the fork to fix bugs we had while using the original library.*

 This is probably not the the first library with the same purpose, for instance before I started working on the library I came across [IntlPhoneInput](https://github.com/Rimoto/IntlPhoneInput) which provides almost most of the functionality this library provides, however I chose to develop a new library for the following reasons:

  * This library provides two implementations of PhoneField using EditText and TextInputLayout